onetug/onetug.github.io/meetings/killeen.md

 [Home](../)

-### July 27th 2021-Sean Kileen - An Introduction to the Actor Model and Akka .NET
+### July 27th 2021-Sean Killeen - An Introduction to the Actor Model and Akka .NET

 **Speaker:**

-Sean Kileen
+Sean Killeen

 **Title:**